China Beijing Environmental Exchange

-The China Beijing Environmental Exchange (CBEEX) is a domestic and international environmental equity public emissions trading scheme established by the China Beijing Equity Exchange (CBEX) and authorized by the Beijing Municipal Government.
+China Beijing Environmental Exchange (CBEEX) is a corporate, domestic, and international environmental equity public emissions trading scheme initiated by the China Beijing Equity Exchange (CBEX) and authorized by the Beijing municipal government.

 Background

 Climate crisis

-Many of China's environmental policies have been developed in response to the country's significant greenhouse gas emissions, particularly from carbon dioxide (CO_{2}), which is the main greenhouse gas it emits.
+Many of the environmental policies proposed by China are in response to their significant greenhouse gas emissions, especially from carbon dioxide (CO_{2}), their main greenhouse gas emission.
 In 1980, China emitted less than 1.5 gigatonnes (Gt) of CO_{2} per capita from fossil fuels.

-Over the next two decades, during the period of economic reforms under Deng Xiaoping's leadership, CO_{2} emissions rose by about 4% annually to approximately 3 Gt per capita.
-From 2000 to 2012, the emissions rate more than doubled, and China began emitting over 9 Gt per capita annually.
-Although the rate slowed over the following years due to economic shifts and climate reforms, emissions increased again to meet the rising demand for air conditioning.

-The main source of emissions is coal.
-Between 1980 and 2010, China's combined yearly emissions from oil, cement, and natural gas did not exceed 2 Gt, whereas coal alone accounted for over 2 Gt in 2000 and peaked at nearly 7.5 Gt in the early 2010s.

-Large-scale coal production dates back to the Seventh Five-Year Plan (1986–1990), which organized China's division of labour according to regional specializations.
-As a result, the more industrialized provinces in the coastal and central regions became the main drivers of China's economy.
-Historically, coal-intensive industries have been among the most successful, and coal consumption has often been correlated with economic growth.
-Following this economic development model, other provinces—particularly less developed ones—adopted similar industrial practices, which led to increased coal use.

-Some of these underdeveloped provinces, such as Shaanxi and Sichuan, do not specialize in heavy industry, resulting in lower economic productivity compared with central China.
-Consequently, this has led to inefficient use of land resources and wasteful coal consumption.
+Over the next 20 years, in conjunction with the economic reforms under Deng Xiaoping's rule, CO_{2} emissions rose by about 4% each year to around 3 Gt per capita.
+From 2000 to 2012, the emissions rate more than doubled, and China started emitting over 9 Gt per capita each year.
+While the rate slowed down over the next few years due to changes in the economy and some climate reforms, emissions once again shot up to keep up with the demand for air conditioning.
+The main source of emissions is from coal.
+Between 1980 and 2010, China's yearly use of oil, cement, and natural gas combined did not exceed 2 Gt, while coal was responsible for over 2 Gt of emissions in 2000 and peaked at almost 7.5 Gt in the early 2010s.
+Mass production using coal dates back to the Seventh Five-Year Plan (1986–1990) where China's division of labor was based on what each region specialized in.
+As a result, the provinces in the coastal central areas, which are more industrialized, are the main driving forces of China's economy.
+Historically, coal-intensive industries are the most successful, and coal consumption is often related to China's economic growth.
+Along with the economic growth rhetoric, other provinces, especially the less developed, started to adopt an industrial work ethic and along with it, more coal consumption.
+Because some of these underdeveloped provinces like Shaanxi and Sichuan do not specialize in industrial work, their economic production compared to central China is severely lacking.
+Therefore, there is an inefficient use of land resources, and with it, wasteful coal consumption.

 Origin

-Coal-related CO_{2} emissions became a major focus in China's Eleventh Five-Year Plan (2006–2010), which set a target to reduce emissions intensity relative to GDP by 20%.
-One of the key strategies introduced was the establishment of China's first emissions trading exchange in Tianjin in September 2008.
-With the assistance of international exchanges such as the Chicago Climate Exchange (CCX) and the European Climate Exchange (ECX), China emerged as a major participant in the Asian emissions market.

-Around the same time, the China Beijing Environmental Exchange (CBEEX) was established as a platform for trading environmental equities.
-The exchange adopted similar objectives to those of the Tianjin Climate Exchange (TCX) and contributed to fulfilling the environmental goals outlined in the Eleventh Five-Year Plan.
+CO_{2} emissions via coal consumption became a big focus in China's Eleventh Five-Year Plan (2006–2010) which was a commitment to reduce emissions with respect to GDP by 20%.
+One solution proposed was to establish the first Chinese emissions exchange in Tianjin in September 2008.
+With the help of foreign exchanges such as the Chicago Climate Exchange (CCX) and the European Climate Exchange (ECX), China emerged as a major competitor in the Asian emissions market.
+Shortly before this, China introduced the China Beijing Environmental Exchange (CBEEX) as a market for environmental equities.
+It would also adapt the goals set up by the Tianjin Climate Exchange (TCX) and fulfill the environmental goals of the Eleventh Five-Year Plan.